-People often stall their journey to a board appointment because they are unclear about how or why their skills and (lack of) experience translate to a board.
-This is a good question to wrestle with (if you are not yet clear on why your skills and experience are valuable at board level you can find out how to do that here) but I think a better question to ask is ‘what sort of organisations would appoint me to their board?’
+People often stall their journey to a board appointment because they are unclear about how or why their skills and (lack of) experience translate to a board role.
+This is an excellent question to wrestle with (if you are not yet clear on why your skills and expertise are valuable at board level you can find out how to do that here), but I think a better question to ask is ‘what sort of organisations would appoint me to their board?’

 Let’s first consider the sorts of board opportunities available.
 Generally speaking, there are five categories of boards.
 They exist across the public (government), Commercial and Not for Profit sector and include:

 - Non-Executive Directors: Generally elected by the company’s shareholders and are responsible for the performance of the organisation, and its compliance.